Why Brands Hesitate To Collaborate With The Influencers?

 Influencer marketing is becoming what social media was, a few years ago.
 Something that brands know they should do, but are not very sure about where to begin and how to execute.
 Due to this, there are many speculations in the market that the golden age of influencer marketing is over.
 While the conjecture is not entirely true; the brands in India are hesitating to launch collaboration campaigns for influencers.

 Since 2019, many marketers and brands have started to hesitate when injecting their marketing budget into influencer marketing campaigns.
-They have come to a realization that the influencer engagement requires a balance of strategy and creativity, and usually needs an approach that is different from the traditional pitch of an advertisement.
+They have realized that influencer engagement requires a balance of strategy and creativity, and usually needs an approach that is different from the traditional pitch of an advertisement.

 Reasons for hesitation

 Brands want to be sure that their investment is still efficient and valuable, and worth the growing price.
 There are good and valid reasons for brand hesitation while investing in influencers.
-With Hobo.Video, learn about the six main reasons behind a brand owner’s reluctance while investing in an influencer campaign-
+With Hobo.Video, learn about the six main reasons behind a brand owner’s reluctance to invest in an influencer campaign-

 1. The market is getting too expensive